rmoscoe/support-hero/README.md

 * React Hook Form to create forms with validation with minimal code.
 * React Toastify to create pop-up 'toast' notifications.
 * React Table to create tables with filtering capabilities.
+* Nodemailer to send emails
+* React routing with query parameters

 <br />